 Trainee Mentor Luncheon

 The Trainee-Mentor Luncheon coordinator, Dr. Jeremy Egbert (UConn Health), has selected 31 Regular member mentors for you to engage in an informal setting.
 The TML will be run on July 12 from 12:00 pm-1:30 pm.
 We have capped the number of trainees at 150, to enable each table at the luncheon to have a lower trainee to mentor ratio and encourage productive discussions.
 This event is an excellent way to network with your fellow trainees and regular members in a casual setting.
 Please remember to sign up for the event when you register for the meeting!
 If you have not signed up during registration, please contact Lorna Valle at membership@ssr.org.
 Tickets for the luncheon are $30.
-For more information about the event and Mentor biographies visit the Trainee webpage.
+For more information about the event and Mentor biographies visit the Trainee webpage and fill the mentor choice form.

 Career Consultation Center